Tool Introduction

 Introduction to B Series Paper Standard

 B series paper sizes are a set of paper standards defined by the International Organization for Standardization (ISO 216), which, along with the more commonly encountered A series and C series, form the international paper size standard system.
-The B series is designed to fill the gaps between A series sizes, offering more size options to meet the needs of different printing and application scenarios.
+The B series is designed to fill the gaps between A series sizes, providing more size options to meet the needs of different printing and application scenarios.